Leipzig/Halle Airport: Development since 2000

+In 2018, the airport holding and DHL extended an agreement for the latter to maintain a freight hub in Leipzig/Halle until at least 2019.

+In October 2024, Ryanair announced the termination of all routes at three German airports including Leipzig/Halle, citing high operational costs.
+In October 2025, Condor announced to close their base at the airport with immediate effect, handing over a downsized network to sister carrier Marabu.

 Facilities

 Terminal

 The modern airport terminal structure extends over the adjacent motorway and railway.
 It integrates the main car park as well as the check-in-facilities and is connected to a pier equipped with six jet bridges as well as several apron stands.
 Due to its compact design, it provides short walking distances.
 The airport terminal has immigration facilities for international flights but no international transfer area.

 Runways

 The airport has two runways.
 Terminal access is south of the railway.
 Runway 08L/26R runs parallel to the road north of the railway, requiring aircraft to taxi on a bridge over the tracks and roads.

 Airlines and destinations

 Passenger

-The following airlines operate regular scheduled and charter flights at Leipzig/Halle Airport:
+The following airlines offer regular scheduled and charter flights at Leipzig/Halle Airport:

 Cargo

 Military

-Some US airlines fly to Leipzig/Halle on behalf of the US Department of Defense, to bring US Army troops and US Marines to Afghanistan and Iraq.
+Some US airlines have flown to Leipzig/Halle on behalf of the US Department of Defense, to bring US Army troops and US Marines to Afghanistan and Iraq.
 Leipzig/Halle is used as a technical stop for refueling on these flights.
 They do not appear at any official timetable.
 Marines and soldiers flown via Leipzig/Halle are listed as transit passengers in its traffic statistics.
-Military charter flights are also operated via Leipzig/Halle.
+Military charter flights are also operated via Leipzig/Halle, e. g. on behalf of the NATO.